 Perhaps the single most important aspect of a good ROI analysis, is to know your market and the application for the product your company makes.
 What is the five year and ten year forecast for your product’s application?
 Will customers in your market continue to need your products long after your company has purchased the equipment?
 Knowing your market, your customer’s future applications, and your company’s ability to continue to use this equipment well into the future, is an essential part of your analysis.
 Your future sales must support the decision to purchase the equipment.

-4. Resale Value & Reputation of Equipment
+4. Resale Value and Reputation of Equipment

 While your objective is to remove any doubt about the decision, you must still be aware of the potential resale value of the equipment itself, should the decision prove to be the wrong one.
 Keep this information in mind.
 Deciding to move forward on a capital expenditure is much easier when the equipment has a reputation in the industry for high resale values.